mina-fayazi/FullStackOpen/part7/README.md

     - Clearing the user data upon logout.
   - Update components that rely on authentication to use the Redux store for user-related logic.

+#### Option 2: React Query and Context, step 4
+- Use the `useReducer` hook and React Context to manage the logged-in user data:
+  - Create a user context with `useReducer` in `src/contexts/UserContext.jsx` to handle user state, including login and logout actions.
+  - Wrap the application in a user context provider to provide user state and dispatch functions throughout the component tree.
+  - Update components to consume the user context for authentication status and user information.